When it comes to writing, you generally have to choose between speed or quality — you can’t have it both ways.

 While there are times when the perfect words pour out like craft coffee, that’s very much an exception to the norm.

 You usually need to write now, edit later.
+At studycrumb, you can find lots of practical advice on writing a variety of content.

 How do you write a rough draft?